vedranaa/insegtpy/README.md

 ### Use

 InSegt has an interactive annotator (implemented in `insegtpy/annotators`) and, most importantly, a segmentation model.
-We have developed a range of segmentation models (placed in `insegtpy/models`), and for some of them we provide more than one segmentation.
+We have developed a few different segmentation models (placed in `insegtpy/models`), and for some of them we provide more than one segmentation.
 Choosing an appropriate model may require expertise, so take a look at the provided Jupyter noteboos and python scripts to find an example that resembles your problem.

 Furthermore, a model needs to be initiated with suitable parameters.
 Choosing parameters often requires experiments.
 Here, it is a good idea to start with a small image.

+The models are:
+- skbasic, also available in multi-scale version
+- gauss feature segmentor, also available in multi-scale version

 #### Python scripts